ccarswell/ck2-raise-levies/README.md

 # ck2-raise-levies
-CK3 Mod: Only raise levies in holdings
+CK3 Mod: Only raise levies in holdings in CK2 style